Chapter 6. Using Custom Rule Categories

 <?xml version="1.0"?> <categories> ... <category id="custom-category" priority="20000"> <name>Custom Category</name> <description>This is a custom category.</description> </category> </categories>

-This category is ready to be referenced by MTA rules.
+This category is now ready to be referenced by RHAMT rules.

 <rule id="rule-id"> <when> ... </when> <perform> <hint title="Rule Title" effort="1" category-id="custom-category"> <message>Hint message.</message> </hint> </perform> </rule>

-If this rule condition is met, incidents identified by this rule use your custom category.
-The custom category is displayed on the dashboard and in the Issues report.
+Now when you run RHAMT and this rule’s condition is met, incidents identified by this rule will use your custom category.
+The custom category can be seen in the RHAMT report in places such as the dashboard and Issues report.